 - bipolar disorder

-If you want to work on better understanding your thoughts and behaviours’, a psychologist may be a better option.
+If you want to work on better understanding your thoughts and behaviors’, a psychologist may be a better option.

 If you’re a parent looking into treatment for your child, a psychologist may be able to provide different types of therapy options, such as play therapy.
 A psychiatrist may be a better choice if your child has a more complex mental issue that requires medication.